foreverphoenix/the-phoenix-flavour/content/bioware/mass-effect-2/mod-installation.md

 ### Altered Appearance

-Skip this step if you don't the Altered Appearance Packs 1 and 2.
+Skip this step if you don't want the Altered Appearance Packs 1 and 2.

 - Move up one level in the archive and open the **6 - OPTIONAL - Alt Appearance DLC** folder.
 - Navigate to your `Mass Effect 2\BIOGame\DLC\DLC_MOD_ME2Re\CookedPC` folder.